Delta Moves To Check Monkey Pox Outbreak

 The Delta State Government has stated that it has put necessary machinery in place to ensure that the monkey pox outbreak in some states of the federation does not enter the state.

-Mr Ukah said that the state was maintaining constant border patrol of the three Local Government Areas of Patani, Bomadi and Burutu that have common borders with Bayelsa State to forestall possible transfer of the disease into the state.

-In addition, Mr Ukah said that disease outbreak prevention and case management materials have been pre-positioned in the three local government areas, sharing common borders with Bayelsa State to forestall possible importation of the disease.
+In addition, Ukah said that disease outbreak prevention and case management materials have been pre-positioned in the three local government areas sharing common borders with Bayelsa State to forestall possible importation of the disease.

 The Commissioner revealed that the State Rapid Response team had also been placed on red alert to respond to emergencies wherever they might occur in the state.